The House of the Dead: Film adaptations

 In 2003, the first film, directed by Uwe Boll and produced by Brightlight Pictures, was released.
-Given a limited theatrical release with the intent of becoming a cult film, it served as a loose prequel to the game, but received very poor reviews and little box office return.
+Given a limited theatrical release with the intent of becoming a cult film, it served as a loose prequel to the 1997 game, but received very poor reviews and little box office return.

 In 2004, a sequel to the first film was greenlit but direct-to-DVD.
 The previous director was unable to direct the sequel, due to commitments to his other films, and Michael Hurst was chosen to take his place.
 The sequel is closer to its source, featuring AMS agents going to a school to stop a zombie outbreak from spreading.
-The story of the film was based on the 1997 original video game.
 However, the film was also poorly received.

 Another sequel was announced.
 Mindfire Entertainment co-founder Mark Altman has stated in discussions that "It's a completely different approach to the material than the first two films."
 It was also stated that it may not be called House of the Dead 3 as Sega wasn't releasing the latest installment on home consoles."
 Eventually, Mindfire Entertainment released Dead and Deader starring Dean Cain and the House of the Dead name was not attached.

 In December 2016, Variety reported that Stories International and Circle of Confusion will produce a new House of the Dead film.
 In late October 2024, it was announced that a live-action adaptation of the horror video game franchise by Sega and Wow Entertainment was in development, with Paul W. S. Anderson directing, co-producing and writing the screenplay based on the third game.
-Principal photography is scheduled to begin in mid to late 2025.
+Principal photography was scheduled to begin in mid to late 2025.
+In February 2026, it was reported that Isabela Merced had signed on star in the film with Sega stating the film was a top priority in the wake of the success of their Sonic the Hedgehog films.

+In December 2025, Uwe Boll revealed his plan to direct an unofficial sequel to his original 2003 adaptation, with it titled 23 Years Later: The Castle of the Dead.
+In May 2026, Jonathan Cherry and Ona Grauer, actors of the 2003 film were announced to appear in the film.
+In July 2026, Boll confirmed the project has been cancelled, due to working on the sequel to his film Citizen Vigilante (2026).